retu2libc/QEMU-Octeon-MIPS64/README.md

 although I am unsure how critical the effects some of the bugs were.

 # TODO:
 1.)
-Add a Dockerfile with a tagged version of debian that this can build in
+Fix the paper's linux patch as well
 2.)
-Add scuba build support
-3.)
-Fix the paper's linux patch as well
-4.)
 Move the backported fixes to separate branch?